ilri/cgspace-java-helpers/README.md

 ## TODO

 - Add a curation task to normalize DOIs to "https://doi.org" format
+- Migrate from maven-deploy-plugin to nexus-staging-maven-plugin, see: https://central.sonatype.org/publish/publish-maven/#nexus-staging-maven-plugin-for-deployment-and-release
+- Stop using oss-parent, see: https://central.sonatype.org/publish/publish-maven/#create-a-ticket-with-sonatype

 ## Notes
 This project was initially created according to the [Maven Getting Started Guide](https://maven.apache.org/guides/getting-started/):